Afro–Puerto Ricans: Royal Decree of Graces of 1815

 On September 23, 1868, slaves, who had been promised freedom, participated in the short failed revolt against Spain which became known as "El Grito de Lares" or "The Cry of Lares".
 Many of the participants were imprisoned or executed.
+Free blacks who had grown to resent the Libreta system, burned their assigned notebooks during the revolt.

 During this period, Puerto Rico provided a means for people to leave some of the racial restrictions behind: under such laws as Regla del Sacar or Gracias al Sacar, a person of African ancestry could be considered legally white if able to prove they also had ancestors with at least one person per generation in the last four generations who had been legally white.
 Therefore, people of black ancestry with known white lineage became classified as white.
 This was the opposite of the later "one-drop rule" of hypodescent in the United States, whereby persons of any known African ancestry were classified as black.

+By the second half of the century, free blacks outnumbered whites in barrios like Santa Bárbara and had taken over others like Cangrejos, also being more abundant in municipalities like Trujillo Alto, Guayama and Río Grande.
+The ethnic divide in the Fajardo was balanced to begin the century, a pattern seen in Luquillo during the second half.
+By 1868, Loíza presented a peculiar case, where free blacks outnumbered whites but were in turn outnumbered by black slaves, several of which were owned by the former group.
+San Mateo de Cangrejos was the first of its kind, being born from a decree allowing slaves from neighboring islands to become free in exchange for becoming Catholic, growing from this population which even came to have military affiliation.